2qx/unspent/packages/app/src/routes/+page.md

 which when added to the current locking bytecode and hashed results in a value starting with some number of zeros.
 How many zeros is the `difficulty`.

-Finally, prior to spending the the mining `payout`, the spender must announce the winning `nonce` in an OP_RETURN of the first output, and send the balance of the contract to a new mining covenant with the new nonce as a `canary`.
+Finally, prior to spending the mining `payout`, the spender must announce the winning `nonce` in an OP_RETURN of the first output, and send the balance of the contract to a new mining covenant with the new nonce as a `canary`.

 ![Replace the canary](images/canary.jpeg "Look, see, he's alright.
 He's fine.")